st-artichokey/unartist-procreate/procreate-ipad/cat-portrait-walkthrough.md

 ![Step three, clean edges](/procreate-ipad/Assets/cat-portrait-gifs/3-clean-edges.GIF)

 Next, you will duplicate the layer with the portrait and move it above the layer with the pet photo.
 Remove the parts of the portrait's face you don't need for your pet photo.
-This is how I got the wig over the cat's ear, which makes the photo look more realistic.
-This also works for hats or other headpieces.
+For example, this is how I got the wig over the cat's ear, which makes the photo look more realistic.
+This also works for hats, jewelry, or other headpieces you might want to incorporate from the portrait.

 ![Step four, add overlay](/procreate-ipad/Assets/cat-portrait-gifs/4-add-overlayer.GIF)

 Finally, the original shape of the portrait may not be the size of the canvas you selected.
 To fix this, I cut and pasted the top part of the portrait several times.
 Then I flipped each pasted layer a different direction, which gave me enough of the painting edge texture to work with.
-With each layer, I blend and eraser the edges until I feel like I've reached a similar texture to the original painting.
+With each layer, I blend and erase the edges until I feel like I've reached a similar texture to the original painting.

-For this, I use whatever brush works to blend the painting style.
-For the portrait you selected, try out a couple blend and eraser brushes until you get it looking the way you want it to.
-I tend to use the paintbrush-type brushes for this but sometimes brushes like concrete-texture are also helpful.
+There's no need to use a particular brush for this.
+I use whatever brush works to blend the painting style.
+For the portrait you selected, try out a couple blend and erase brushes until you get it looking the way you want it to.
+I tend to use the paintbrush-type brushes but sometimes brushes like concrete-texture are also helpful.

 ![Step five, fix border](/procreate-ipad/Assets/cat-portrait-gifs/5-fix-border.GIF)